 It’s best when a donor and recipient are an exact match and their blood goes through a process called crossmatching.
 But the donor doesn’t always need to have the exact same type of blood as the person receiving it.
 Their types just have to be compatible.

 Type O negative red blood cells are considered the safest to give to anyone in a life-threatening emergency or when there’s a limited supply of the exact matching blood type.
 That's because type O negative blood cells don't have antibodies to A, B or Rh antigens.

 People with O negative blood were once called “universal” red cell donors because it was thought they could donate blood to anyone with any blood type.
 But now experts know there can even be risks with this type of blood.

 Over the past decade, there have been many claims about a so-called “blood type diet,” in which you eat specific foods for your blood type in order to lower your risk of certain diseases and improve your overall health.
-But a 2013 scientific review found there’s no evidence that eating for your blood type makes you any healthier.
+There’s no scientific evidence that eating for your blood type makes you any healthier.